fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 doesn't exist.

-My goal with this post is to reply the person who has that canned answer when developers complain about bad code: _Look... the system works and makes money to the company.
-That is what matters and the developers are paid to mantain it_.
+My goal with this post is to reply the person who has that canned answer when developers complain about bad code: _Look... the system works and makes money for the company.
+That is what matters and the developers are paid to maintain it_.

 Okay...
 I see the point and I agree with "the most valuable thing is a running software".
-It sounds like magic and can confort us, developers.
+It sounds like magic and can comfort us, developers.
 However, we still have a big problem there.

 Is it really a running software valuable?

-A company which highly depends on technology to be running and wants to be innovative will never achieve its goals when software turns into a maintanace issue instead of pushing up the business.
-Coming back to the Bob's situation, it's almost impossible to add or change behaviors of the application.
-How would be possible to delivery a new feature which would change the business workflow without breaking anything else?
+A company which highly depends on technology to be running and wants to be innovative will never achieve its goals when software turns into a maintenance issue instead of pushing up the business.
+Coming back to Bob's situation, it's almost impossible to add or change behaviors of the application.
+How would be possible to deliver a new feature which would change the business workflow without breaking anything else?
 The risk is too high, the unknown side effects could be catastrophic and, in this way, the company is trying to survive instead of being innovative... it's now just brute force... the competition is out there